 NB: Click here to view my CV (current as of 11/15/17).

-I’m also finalizing my first book, Matters of Taste: Eating, Aesthetics, and the Early American Archive, which explores how eating offers a new way of thinking about aesthetics in early America—and, therefore, about the philosophical work of food and its significance for the people who prepare, serve, and consume it.
+I’m also finalizing my first book, Matters of Taste: Eating, Aesthetics, and the Early American Archive (University of Minnesota Press), which explores how eating offers a new way of thinking about aesthetics in early America—and, therefore, about the philosophical work of food and its significance for the people who prepare, serve, and consume it.

 In addition, I serve as associate series editor (with Matthew K. Gold) for Debates in the Digital Humanities, a hybrid print/digital publication stream from the University of Minnesota Press that explores debates in the field as they emerge.
 The next annual volume is slated for a March 2018 release.

 Other recent (and forthcoming) publications include:

 - “Timescape and Memory: Visualizing Big Data at the 9/11 Memorial Museum.”
 In The Routledge Companion to Media Studies and Digital Humanities, ed.
 Jentery Sayers (Routledge, 2017): 433-442.

 - “Speculative Aesthetics.”
 Invited response.
 Early American Literature 51.2 (Spring 2016): 437-445.

 - “Digital Humanities: The Expanded Field.”
 Coauthored with Matthew K. Gold.
 Introduction to Debates in the Digital Humanities 2016 (University of Minnesota Press, 2016).

 - “Exploratory Thematic Analysis for Digitized Archival Collections.”
 Coauthored with Jacob Eisenstein and Iris Sun.
 Digital Scholarship in the Humanities (formerly Literary and Linguistic Computing) 30.4 (December 2015): 130-141.

 - “Dinner-Table Bargains: Thomas Jefferson, James Madison, and the Senses of Taste.”
 Early American Literature 49.2 (Spring 2014): 403-433.